How to Start a Zero Waste Life? (A Beginner’s Guide to Trash-Free Home)

-Many people believe that recycling is a form for reusing a product.
-But while recycling is about reprocessing a product and giving it a new form, reusing, on other hand, is about using the product in its original form several times to maximaze its usage.
+Many people believe that recycling is a form of reusing a product.
+But while recycling is about reprocessing a product and giving it a new form, reusing, on other hand, is about using the product in its original form several times to maximize its usage.

-For example, a plastic grocery bag can be reused for packaging alternative to bubble wrap, but since they can be easily refused, a zero waste home doesn’t need to find uses for them.
+For example, a plastic grocery bag can be reused as a packaging alternative to bubble wrap, but since they can be easily refused, a zero waste home doesn’t need to find uses for them.

 1. Use more reusables for packaging and wasteful single-use products:

 - Bring reusable shopping bags to the store.

 - Swap disposables for reusables/refillable/rechargeable/repairable and durable such as using cloth hand towels instead of paper ones, safety razor instead of plastic ones, etc.

 2. Alleviate resource depletion.